OfficeDev/Teams-app-cicd-guide/doc/transparent.md

       # or add it to your environment variable file.
       resourceId: ${{BOT_AZURE_APP_SERVICE_RESOURCE_ID}}
 ```
-These actions will first run `npm build` to build the project, then deploy the code to app service.
+These actions will first run `npm build` to build the project, then deploy the code to Azure app service.
+You can rewrite these actions in your CI/CD pipleline in your own way.

-You can rewrite these actions as following in your CI/CD pipeline:
+Below is an example of using GitHub official actions:
 ```yml
     # build
     - name: Setup Node 18.x